The Finnish Object – Objekti

 |Sinä unohdat miehen.||Sinun pitää unohtaa mies.|

 3.2.3.
 The Object of a Passive Sentence

 Passive sentences will also come with an object that looks like the nominative.
 A regular sentence with a genetive object will lose the genetive as soon as you change the verb to a passive form.
 You can learn more about the present passive, the past passive and the passive conditional elsewhere.
 If you’re dealing with a personal pronoun (eg. sinut), you will retain the accusative case.

 3.3.
 Plural Partitive vs. Plural Nominative

 When your object is a plural, you have two cases to choose from: the plural partitive (omenoita) and the plural nominative (omenat).
-Luckily, this is fairly easy: you use the T-plural when you’re talking about all the things and the partitive plural when you’re talking about many but not all.
+Luckily, the base rule is fairly easy: you use the T-plural when you’re talking about all the things and the partitive plural when you’re talking about many but not all.